sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/import-workflow.rst

  --form 'file=@"C:\Users\NMBR\Downloads\readcsvAndPrintRows.json"'

-* projectId : Project Id where added json file needs to import.
+* projectId : Project Id where added workflow json file needs to imported.
 * uuidOption: UUID Option can be any one of these 3 below options
             * createNewUUID : Create new Workflow with new UUID
             * createNewUUIDIfExist : First, it checks if UUID similar to one in imported json file is present in added project id or not.
 If present then create new workflow with new UUID and if not then, create new workflow with UUID present in json file.